elliotec/greenery/file.txt

-Your life would be very empty if you had nothing to regret.
+Don't you wish you had more energy... or less ambition?